 What is Binance Futures?
 Binance Perpetual Futures

-Binance allows users to trade Bitcoin and other cryptocurrencies with leverage up to 125x on Binance Futures.
+Binance allows users to trade Bitcoin with leverage up to 125x on Binance Futures.
 You can trade Perpetual Futures Contracts on Binance to make a profit or hedge against losses.

-Bitcoin and altcoins are traded against USDT in the futures markets.
-Maximum leverage that can be used for the pair BTC/USDT is 125x and for ETH/USDT, it is 75x.
+Binance Futures includes Bitcoin and other cryptocurrencies such as ETH, XRP and EOS which are traded against USDT.
+Maximum leverage you can use for the pair BTC/USDT is 125x and for ETH/USDT, it is 75x.
 It means that with a small amount of cryptocurrency, you can open very large positions which would otherwise be impossible.

 Binance Futures might seem complicated at first glance, but trading on Binance Futures is actually very simple once you know the terms related to futures trading and get familiar with the user interface.

 With this step-by-step guide to Binance Futures, you can learn how to open long and short leveraged positions and start trading on Binance futures.

 How to use Binance Futures – Binance Futures trading guide

 Step 1: Open your Futures account with a 20% fee discount